ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Experimental Setup

 \paragraph{Object Hallucination Evaluation.} To quantify the critical failure mode of object hallucination, we adopt the \textbf{POPE}~\citep{POPE} benchmark, which measures factuality in object recognition through binary existence questions.
 Performance is evaluated using the \textbf{F1-score (F1)} over object existence predictions, balancing precision and recall to reflect grounding reliability.

-\paragraph{Comprehensive Multimodal Assessment.} For a holistic evaluation of both perceptual and cognitive abilities across numerous sub-tasks (e.g., OCR, counting, attribute recognition), we employ the \textbf{MME}~\citep{mme} benchmark.
+\paragraph{Comprehensive Multimodal Assessment.} For a holistic evaluation of both perceptual and cognitive abilities across numerous sub-tasks (\eg OCR, counting, attribute recognition), we employ the \textbf{MME}~\citep{mme}.
 It reports separate scores for Perception and Cognition tasks, summed to form the combined \textbf{Perception and Cognition score (P+C)}.